Limestone Water Utility / CSWR — Harpeth River, Williamson County, TN

 Limestone's Compliance Record

-2018: 68 violations — broken/corroded equipment, moldy tools, lab samples stored next to food.
+2018: 68 environmental violations according to 2018 audit record — broken/corroded equipment, moldy tools, lab samples stored next to food.[1]

 2014–2024: Over $100,000 in TDEC fines.[1]